 Behavioral ecologist interested in social behavior, group living, and the evolution of parental care in lizards.
 I also study sex-determining mechanisms, antipredator tactics, and climate change effects on lizard populations.
 I collect most of my data in the field, but my research projects generally have laboratory components to conduct trials in controlled environments.
 I have conducted herpetology studies in Mexico, the US, and Chile.

 I am also interested in the curation and management of Natural History Collections.
-In my research, I frequently use wet-preserved specimens and their associated data to study the natural history and ecology of reptiles.
+At INHS, I manage and help curate more than 1.3 million specimens preserved among five representative Biological Collections (Fish, Crustaceans, Amphibians & Reptiles, Birds, and Mammals).
+In my research, I frequently use wet-preserved specimens and their associated data to study reptile natural history and ecology.